mahlenmorris/VCVRack/Memory.md

 Pressing the button or sending a trigger to the WIPE input will keep the length of the Memory the same, but reset all of the values within it to 0.0V.
 #### LENGTH Knob
 The length of the Memory audio buffer, in seconds, ranging from 1 - 1000.
 Changes do not take effect until the RESET button is pressed.
+#### LENGTH Output
+The output sends out a steady signal, which is simply the number of seconds in the current Memory.

+The display above the port is the length of the buffer in seconds and hundreths of a second (e.g., 15.00), unless the Memory is longer than 60 seconds, in which case it displays it in minutes and seconds (e.g., 3:14).
 #### RESET Button
 Gets rid of the previous audio buffer, creates a new one of LENGTH seconds, then sets it to 0.0V.
 #### LOAD Tipsy Input